 Training, qualifications & experience

 I am a Registered, Accredited Member of the British Association for Counselling & Psychotherapy (BACP).
-BACP accreditation shows that I have surpassed registration standards, it is awarded to mature, experienced practitioners who are committed to high standards and working ethically.
+BACP Individual Accreditation is a quality standard for the experienced practitioner who demonstrates high standards of competent and ethical practice.

 During my training I studied a range of therapeutic approaches to enable me understand and help people in distress and those seeking personal growth.
 Experience tells me that there is no such thing as a typical client - certain types of counselling suit some people more than others, so I draw from a range of approaches to provide the right help for you.